hamzah-hayat/ChickenTechShop/README.md

 A mod for Starsector that creates a special contact called Chicken, a spacer that specailises in selling tech goodies Meeting him will create a submarket at his location that sells items such as AI cores, Colony items and even Blueprints.

+## Information

+The inital contact will start once the Player is Level 10.
+An intel message will tell you where to meet Chicken for the introduction scene.
+This will unlock Chickens Tech Shop, a special submarket which gives you access to AI cores, Special Items and Blueprints.
+The number of items available for sale increases as you do contracts for Chicken.
+Once you reach certain credit thresholds the Tech market will increase in level, giving more options.
+Chickens missions are based of Vanilla ones (for now) with custom text.

+All feedback welcome.

 ## Credits

 I basically hacked my way through this using a combination of the following as guides, big thanks to them